Billable Hours vs Actual Hours: Strategies for Balancing Billable Hours

 • If starting estimates are exceeded, it might lead to client dissatisfaction

-According to a survey by Databox, 75% of agencies use the fixed price model as their primary pricing model, with only around 17% using primarily hourly pricing.
+According to a survey by Databox, 75% of businesses use the fixed price model as their primary agency pricing model, with only around 17% using primarily hourly pricing.
 No matter how you’re billing your clients, consider tracking your hours.
 It can help you get a deeper understanding of your agency’s operations, as well as improve your client relationships by delivering transparent project progress data.

 Takeaway: Managing Your Agency’s Time